 The most common side effects of pulp damage include pain, continuous sensitivity to heat or cold, discolouration of the tooth, swelling, tenderness of the overlying gums, and an unpleasant taste in the mouth.
 However, it is important to note that you can still suffer from pulp damage even if you do not suffer from the effects listed above.
 If you ignore the signs of pulp inflammation or if the infection is left untreated, you will experience pain, swelling, and most importantly, the supporting bone may collapse.

-Here at Harden Dental Surgery, we use the most advanced root canal treatments which include single-use files and NiTi rotary instruments to produce the best results.
+Here at Harden Dental Surgery, we use the most advanced root canal treatments, which includes single-use files and NiTi rotary instruments to produce the best results.